rubensworks/article-privacy-decentralized/content/framework.md

 <figure id="access-control-algorithm" class="listing">
 ````/code/access-control-algorithm.txt````
 <figcaption markdown="block">
 An algorithm that takes the requesters credentials, the requested access right, a quad pattern, and a policy, and returns the query execution results.
-The algorithm is composed of an `AllowedAccess` function that checks if access is permitted, and an `ExecuteQuery` function that executes a query and adds the result to the result list.
+The algorithm is composed of an `AllowedAccess` function that checks if access is permitted, and an `ExecuteQueryWithAccessControl` function that executes a query and adds the result to the result list.
 </figcaption>
 </figure>

+In the proposed algorithm a hashmap relating quads to policies and keys is used to identify access policies that govern a particular query.
+We assume that there may be multiple policies that govern a particular quad and a simple conflict resolution strategy whereby either prohibitions override permissions or visa versa.
+The algorithm stops as soon as it finds a policy that permits the given query to be executed and returns the results of the query execution.